justin441/risk/local/risk_management/README.rst

 ===============
 Risk Management
 ===============
-The risk management module makes it possible to record, assess and treat the risks associated with the various processes of an entity.
+The Risk Management module allows to record, assess and treat the risks associated with the activities of a business.

-{Then add more detailed description, technical specifications, any other information ˓→that could be interested for other developers.
-Don't forget that Usage instructions ˓→is a separated and has to be located in doc/index.rst file.}

 Credits
 =======